 10. Commit and Succeed

-My wife and I get together on the first of each month to review our budgets.
-We choose the first of the month because Mint only allows you to budget for the month you’re actually in.
+My wife and I get together on the first of each month for our “Budget Party“.
+We choose the first of the month because Mint only allows you to budget for the month you're actually in.
 For example, on February 1st we reviewed how we did in January and we also budgeted for the month of February.
 Set a date and time that works well for you and stick to it.

 If you've never developed or lived on a budget before, you're not going to get this right for the first couple of months.
 That's okay!
 If you truly care about making a change in your finances, keep at it.
 From my experience, the time spent budgeting is totally worth it.